AAP doing the right thing by going solo? Here's what Delhiites have to say

 Bhupesh Bisht told OneIndia that may be a tie-up of Congress and AAP may help to thwart the BJP in Lok Sabha polls in the national capital.

 "I believe alliance will help beat BJP and currently that's the whole story in India.
-Also, I hope BJP wins the social media battle, which they are.
+Also, I hope BJP wins the social media battle.
+I feel they are already ahead in the social media campaigning.
 But the core voter which doesn't use social media will think otherwise.
 Outer Delhi might give an edge to AAP, I still feel," he said.

 "Aana toh Modi ne hi hai (Modi will come to power)," said Rakesh Gulati, an IT professional, to OneIndia.
 "Some say there is no Modi wave, it is there.
 Modi is popular among the working class.
 Those who understand things he has done for the countries, will vote for him," he added.